 Most useful trams are: – 9 – runs from Wenceslas Square in the New Town via the National Theatre, over the river to the Old Town, and – 22 – runs from the National Theatre over the river to the Old Town Square, and up to Prague Castle (a nice scenic route).
 The main train station in Prague is near Wenceslas Square – Praha Hlavni Nadrazi.
 The second train station in Prague is just outside the city centre – Praha Nadrazi Holešovice.
 Here you’ll find Prague Tram map.

 City buses cover the outskirts of Prague and areas where trams or the metro do not run.
-Daytime buses run from 4:30 a.m. till midnight in 6-8 min. intervals in peak hours, 10-20 min. intervals in the off hours, and 15-30 min. intervals on weekends.
+Daytime buses run from 4:30 a.m. until midnight in 6-8 min. intervals in peak hours, 10-20 min. intervals in the off hours, and 15-30 min. intervals on weekends.
 Night buses (numbers 501-513) run from around midnight till 4:30 a.m. at 30-60 min. intervals.
-Bus 119 connects the Vaclav Havel (Ruzyně) airport with the Nadrazi Veleslavin metro station and bus 100 connects the aiport with the Zličín station.
+Bus 119 connects the Vaclav Havel (Ruzyně) airport with the Nadrazi Veleslavin metro station and bus 100 connects the airport with the Zličín station.
 They are both a convenient and cheap way to get to and from the Prague airport.
 The Prague Zoo operates a bus that runs between Nádraží Holešovice (metro C) and the Prague Zoo on weekends and holidays from April to September.
 The bus runs every ten minutes, does not stop along the way, and the ride is free.

-Train times you can check at České dráhy (Czech Railways).
+Train times can be checked at České dráhy (Czech Railways).
 Here you can also buy the tickets.
 Information is in Czech, English and German (select ‘en’ or ‘de’ on the top right-hand corner of the website).
 You can also buy tickets from any train station.
 The funicular runs from the Old Town up to the top of Petrin Hill.
 At the summit, set in landscaped gardens, is the Petrin Observation Tower, a mirror maze and an observatory.
 The funicular stops half way for passengers that wish to alight at Nebozizek Restaurant.
 The funicular operates daily 09:00-23:30 from the bottom of Petrin, near Ujezd tram stop.
 It runs every 10 minutes in the summer, 15 minutes in the winter.
-The funicular is part of the public transport network, so accepts the standard 32czk ticket and the passes used on trams, buses and the metro.
+The funicular is part of the public transport network, so accepts the standard 32CZK ticket and the passes used on trams, buses and the metro.

 Tickets and Passes